 Forest Stewardship Plans

-The FSP has a term of five years and may be renewed for additional terms.
-It contains a description of the forest development units where harvesting and road building may occur.
+The forest stewardship plan has a term of five years and may be renewed for additional terms.

-FSPs must be made publicly available for review and comment.
+Forest stewardship plans must be made publicly available for review and comment.
 A licensee must advertise that the plan is available and allow at least 60 days for comments to be received.
 This process allows other tenure holders, professionals, communities, stakeholders, and the public to provide input on these plans.
-FSPs must also be shared and discussed with affected First Nations as part of the licensee’s obligation to consultation.
+Forest stewardship plans must also be shared and discussed with affected First Nations as part of the licensee’s obligation to First Nations consultation.